Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 First, please take a look at the previous installment [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript), which provides some background and the general description of the application.
 Notice that the front-end will be exactly the same.
 We created a very simple HTML page that subscribes to the "greetings" Item, using the "HELLOWORLD" Adapter.
 Now, we will replace the "HELLOWORLD" Adapter implementation based on Java with C# and Visual Basic equivalents.
 On the client side, nothing will change, as server-side Adapters can be transparently switched and changed, as long as they respect the same interfaces.
 Thanks to this decoupling provided by Lightstreamer Server, we could even do something different.
-For example, we could keep the Java Adapter on the server side and use Flex, instead of HTML, on the client side.
-Or, we could use the C# Adapter on the server side and use Java, instead of HMTL or Flex, on the client side.
+For example, we could keep the Java Adapter on the server side and use node.js, instead of HTML, on the client side.
+Or, we could use the C# Adapter on the server side and use Java, instead of HMTL or node.js, on the client side.
 Basically, all the combinations of languages and technologies on the client side and on the server side are supported.

 Please refer to [General Concepts](https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf) for more details about Lightstreamer Adapters.